cantcs/HKG_Gen5W_ReverseEngineer/README.md

     "$NDK_ROOT/toolchains/llvm/prebuilt/$HOST_TAG/bin/armv7a-linux-androideabi19-clang" -mthumb -fPIC -shared -fomit-frame-pointer -nostdlib -nodefaultlibs tc-write-misc.c -o tc-write-misc
     ```

-1. Copy the downloaded firmware into some folder where we'll apply the patch (e.g. `/2023_Palisade_USA/`).
+1. Create a new folder in your Linux for applying the patch (e.g. `/2023_Palisade_USA/`).
-   PS: You should do all these steps in a Linux filesystem (**POSIX-compliant**), if you try to patch firmware directly under the USB drive created by Navigation Updater (which only accepts FAT/NTFTS) it probably WON'T work, and you might get a bad tarfile.
-   PS: The only large file that you'll need is `sw_backup.tar`, so if you're copying firmware files to Linux to run the patching scripts you only have to copy this specific file and the other smaller files.
-After the patching process you can copy all these files (they will have been modified) back to the original place where you have all firmware files (probably an USB drive).
+   This can be any **POSIX-compliant** filesystem, so do NOT do this using FAT or NTFS filesystems (like your USB Drive) since you might get a bad tarfile.

+1. Copy the downloaded firmware into that folder.
+You can copy all files but to make things faster you can just copy `sw_backup.tar` (the only large file you'll need) and the smaller files (`*.ver`, `NEW_TarList.txt*`).

-1. Now patch sw_backup.tar:
+1. Now apply the patch (will modify `sw_backup.tar` and `NEW_TarList.txt_encrypted`):
   `python3 make_patched_firmware.py /2023_Palisade_USA/`
-  This will extract `sw_backup.tar`, find the right libraries to be patched, decrypt them, patch them with the hook, reencrypt, and will recalculate `sw_backup.tar` hash.
-The original RSA signature is preserved (as explained earlier the hash for tampered `sw_backup.tar` is not compared with whatever hash was signed)
+  This will extract `sw_backup.tar`, find the right libraries to be patched, decrypt them, patch them with the hook, reencrypt, and will recalculate `sw_backup.tar` hash and update it in `NEW_TarList.txt_encrypted`.
+  The original RSA signature `NEW_TarList.txt_encrypted.rsa` is preserved (as explained earlier the hash for tampered `sw_backup.tar` thankfully is not compared with whatever hash was signed)

-1. Copy the firmware (with the modified files) to your USB drive.
+1. Copy the whole firmware (including the files that were just modified) to the root of your USB drive.
    Also copy `tc-write-misc` that you built (you'll need it later)

 ## Flashing the Patched Firmware (if your car has firmware older than Oct 2023)